 The Chief Executive is the Accountable Officer for the Agency.
-This role is supported by a Senior Management Team comprising the Chief Executive and six Executive Directors as shown below.
-The Accountable Officer is also supported by an Audit and Risk Committee, chaired by a nonexecutive member Alex Smith, and including two further external members.
+This role is supported by a Senior Management Team comprising the Chief Executive and six Executive Directors as shown opposite.
+The Accountable Officer is also supported by an Audit and Risk Committee, chaired by a non-executive member (Alex Smith resigned 30 January 2017 and was replaced by Susan Dunn on 30 January 2017), and including two further external members.